Vanshika7777/Medical-chatbot/README.md

 # 🏥 Medical Chatbot (AI-Powered Healthcare Assistant)

 ## 📌 Project Overview
-The **Medical Chatbot** is an AI-powered web application designed to provide basic medical information, symptom analysis, and health-related guidance.
-It uses Natural Language Processing (NLP) and Large Language Models (LLMs) to interact with users in a conversational manner.
+The **Medical Chatbot** is an AI-powered healthcare assistant designed to provide basic medical information, symptom-based guidance, and conversational support using Natural Language Processing (NLP) and Large Language Models (LLMs).
+The system leverages a Retrieval-Augmented Generation (RAG) architecture to enhance response accuracy by combining pre-trained language models with a domain-specific medical knowledge base.
+The application integrates LangChain for workflow orchestration, Pinecone as a vector database for semantic search, and Flask for backend development.
+Sentence embeddings are generated using models from Hugging Face, enabling efficient similarity search.
+The chatbot is deployed using cloud and DevOps tools such as Amazon Web Services, Docker, and CI/CD pipelines.

-This project helps users understand possible medical conditions and provides general health advice — **not a replacement for professional doctors**.
+This system aims to assist users in understanding symptoms and accessing general medical knowledge while emphasizing that it is not a substitute for professional healthcare consultation.
+**.

 ---